runeioo/rbx-fps-unlocker/README.md

 3. Click “Check for Updates” and follow the on-screen instructions to download and install version 3.5.0.

 **As always, thank you for your support and feedback.
 We’re committed to providing the best possible experience and look forward to your continued enjoyment of our FPS Booster tool!**

----

-Feel free to adjust the details to fit the context or needs of your fictional FPS booster.